Inside: Stories about special needs dads ( with their wives ) are so inspiring. Read on.

 A very responsible family man, Jojo is a full time nurse who likes to go fishing and do some basic carpentry in his free time.

-Married also to a nurse, they have 2 kids, their eldest daughter is in medical school and the youngest is Nathan, “the most special in the family, ” according to him.
+Married also to a nurse, they have 2 kids, their eldest daughter has done medical school and now getting ready to start Family Medicine Residency, and the youngest is Nathan, “the most special in the family, ” according to him.

 Tell us about Nathan

 At present, he’s still having a hard time expressing his needs.”

 When did you know that Nathan was special and how did you react?

 ” Actually, I was in the Philippines attending to my sister’s funeral when I learned that my son had questionable genes and that they would have to do some studies later to confirm his diagnosis, since he had the features of Down syndrome.

 It was like a double blow on my part, attending to my sister’s funeral and my son having Down syndrome, at that time in my life.

 And I was helpless because I was in the Philippines and my wife was still in the hospital since she delivered earlier than expected.
 I couldn’t get to the US in time for the birth of my son and I couldn’t miss my sister’s funeral. “

 According to his wife, Diane, it was really difficult for him to accept at first. ” Jojo was given a parental leave for a few weeks, he just can’t function and think straight.
 I had to encourage and push him to get up and move on.

 It took him probably 2 months to accept everything that happened to us.”